With hyperinflation looming and automation abolishing the source of profit, world socialism is becoming an absolute economic necessity (FAQs part 1)

 And since digital vouchers will be non-transferable, cancelled like train tickets once ‘spent’ on consumer goods, the centralisation of wealth into the hands of a few becomes impossible.

-➤ In the long run, as full automation (along with 3D-printing, lab-grown food, etc) becomes increasingly diffuse and localised, so that the divide between producer and consumer increasingly disappears and bringing about abundant (plentiful) material wealth for all, class and the state will become increasingly irrelevant, and both will therefore wither away.
+➤ In the long run, as full automation, 3D-printing, lab-grown food, etc. become increasingly diffuse and localised, the divide between producer and consumer will increasingly disappear, bringing about economic independence and abundant (extremely plentiful) material wealth for all, meaning class and the state will become increasingly irrelevant — and both will therefore wither away.
 In this way, whereas capitalism has a long-term tendency to centralise wealth and power, socialism has a long-term tendency to decentralise wealth and power.

 Essentially, socialism completes what capitalism started but could not finish.

-Socialism is the lower stage of communism, a transitional period between the higher stage of capitalism (monopoly capitalism, which emerged inevitably out of lower ‘free market’ capitalism around 1900) and the ‘higher stage’ of communism, when the state has withered away.
+Socialism is the lower stage of communism, a transitional period between the higher stage of capitalism (monopoly capitalism, which started emerging nationally in England in the 17th century — inevitably out of lower ‘free market’ capitalism — and on an increasingly internationalised basis in the late 18th century onwards) and the ‘higher stage’ of communism, when the state has withered away.
 Cementing the abolition of the all-capitalist state requires the establishment of an all-socialist state, which must be able to defend itself from both internal and external counter-revolution.

-Remote or poor regions, both domestically and internationally, may not have all the resources they need to eliminate poverty or build up their productive forces, also necessitating distribution through central planning, both nationally and internationally, which would also prevent (non-fraternal) competition between co-operatives and communes.
+Remote or poor regions, both domestically and internationally, may not have all the resources they need to eliminate poverty or build up their productive forces, also necessitating distribution through central planning, both nationally and internationally.
+Central planning also prevents (non-fraternal) competition between co-operatives and communes.

 Socialism is not defined by ‘good’ or ‘bad’ policies but by the socialist mode of production and the all-socialist character of the state.
-The working class is not monolithic and the majority of a given country’s population may at one time or another vote for ‘bad’ policies.
-Each socialist country will vote differently on different issues, influenced by their cultural pasts and existing circumstance and level of development.
+The working class is not monolithic — nor any section of it — and the majority of a given country’s population may at one time or another vote for ‘bad’ policies, largely depending on the size of various demographics.
+Each socialist country will vote differently on different issues, influenced by their cultural pasts, existing circumstances and level of development.

-(This was especially true after the post-world war II productivity boom that enabled much higher consumption; and then rising relative living costs after the privatisation of social housing — which enabled the well off to buy up more and more housing, thereby reducing the supply relative to demand, driving up prices — generally demanding two bread winners per household.
-Furthermore, capital’s ongoing need to expand and cheapen the labour base; and expand and speed up (i.e. internationalise) the circulation of capital, has meant women etc. have made up an increasingly large part of the labour market, including management roles, creating the basis for rising social liberalism and the relative decline of social conservatism.
+The tendency towards the equalisation of genders and races really took off with the post-world war II productivity boom that enabled much higher consumption of a much higher technological quality and capacity, as wartime inventions were commercialised.
+Capital’s continual need to cheapen and expand the labour supply meant more and more women, for example, started to gain a higher degree of economic independence, giving reformist feminist movements and other women’s struggles more economic power and confidence.
+Rising relative living costs after the privatisation of social housing (which enabled the well off to buy up more and more housing, thereby reducing the supply relative to demand, driving up prices) generally demanded ‘two bread winners’ per household.
+That and capital’s ongoing need to expand and speed up (i.e. internationalise) the circulation of capital, has meant women etc. have made up an increasingly large part of the labour market, including management roles, creating the basis for rising social liberalism and the relative decline of social conservatism.

 No one can promise ultraleft fantasies to immediately abolish religion, race, gender, prisons, the nation-state, etc. Certainly the change in the class and economic character of the state, new institutions and (ongoing) repurposing reforms will transform the nature of the state considerably; but the state, etc., have to be made increasingly irrelevant — by significantly improving living standards, sustainably, both nation-wide and internationally — before most people will agree that they should be officially abolished or completely transformed.
 (Indeed, religion already tends to be most irrelevant where living standards are highest.)
 The more localised, communised and abundant production becomes, the more ‘the centrality of the state’ and the state itself will disappear.